rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

 - ✅ show stage using react-reverse-portal
+- ✅ remove react-reversal portal,
+  we can "disable others" instead

 - write outline of 1st post i.e. walkthrough up to movable bots